-Experts at the Mayo Clinic report that osteoporosis, more common among women, occurs when bones become weak and brittle, rendering them susceptible to fractures and injury.
+Osteoporosis, more common among women, occurs when bones become weak and brittle, rendering them susceptible to fractures and injury.
 Causes include losses in bone mass and inadequate calcium in the bones.
 According to the University of Maryland Spine Program, 40 percent of women over the age of 80 will experience some form of osteoporosis.
 Weight-bearing endurance exercises and weight training exercises increase bone density in the spine and strengthen the muscles that surround the spine.

 Low-Impact Cardio Exercises

-According to Mayo Clinic, moderate to severe back pain is a symptom of osteoporosis.
+Moderate to severe back pain is a symptom of osteoporosis.
 Engaging in regular, low-impact cardio exercise alleviates some symptoms of spinal osteoporosis.
 Walking is a weight-bearing exercise that increases bone density, but does not place excessive stress on the joints.
 Hiking, light aerobics and cycling on a recumbent bike are all appropriate modes of exercise for someone with spinal osteoporosis.
 Swimming does not increase bone density and does not provide the same weight bearing benefits as exercises that are done on land.
 The University of Maryland recommends that persons with osteoporosis exercise for 30 minutes, five days a week, to maintain bone mass.

 Weight Training Exercises